joeyipara02/Azure-AD-Project/README.md

 * Step 3: Create a Virtual Machine (Windows 11)
 * Step 4: Connect to Virtual Machine Using Remote Desktop
 * Step 5: Create a Windows server VM (Windows Server 2019)
-* Step 6: Establish a connection between the Domain Controller and Windows 11 VM
+* Step 6: Establish a connection between our Windows Server 2019 and Windows 11 VM
 * Step 7: Install Active Directory and promote to Domain Controller.
 * Step 8: Join Windows 11 VM to the Domain.
 * Step 9: Create a user, OUs, and a Security Group in Active Directory